-I, William Bagnell, P.Eng. am employed as a Technical Director, Underground Mining with Wood Canada Limited.
+I, William Bagnell, P.Eng., am employed as a Manager, Consulting and Technical Director of Underground Mining with Wood Canada Limited.

-This certificate applies to the technical report entitled "NI 43-101 Technical Report on the Feasibility Study of the Terronera Project, Jalisco State, Mexico" with an effective date of September 9, 2021 (the "Technical Report").
+This certificate applies to the technical report entitled "NI 43-101 Technical Report on the Feasibility Study of the Terronera Project, Jalisco State, Mexico - Amended" with an effective date of September 9, 2021 (the "Technical Report").

-I am a member of Association of Professional Engineers and Geoscientists of Saskatchewan (# 12147).
-I graduated from the Technical University of Nova Scotia in 1996 with a Bachelor of Engineering, Mining.
+I am a Professional Licensee Engineering with Association of Professional Engineers and Geoscientists Saskatchewan.
+I graduated from the Technical University of Nova Scotia with a bachelor's degree in engineering (Mining) in 1996.